dynatrace-oss/barista/src/lib/chart/README.md

 ---
+title: 'Chart'
+description:
+  'The chart component visualizes series of data to easily analyze and compare metrics.'
+postid: chart
+identifier: 'Ch'
+category: 'components'
+public: true
+toc: true
+contributors:
+  dev:
+    - fabian.friedl
+    - lukas.holzer
+  ux:
+    - kathrin.aigner
+related:
+  - 'micro-chart'
+  - 'selection-area'
+  - 'colors-chart'
+tags:
+  - 'angular'
-type: 'component'
+  - 'component'
+  - 'chart'
+  - 'heatfield'
+  - 'selection area'
 ---

 # Chart

-The `dt-chart` component wraps highcharts to be used within angular.
+The chart component represents one or more metrics.
+It depends on the given data which of the available chart types should be used to visualize them.
+The `dt-chart` component wraps Highcharts to be used within Angular.

+<docs-source-example example="ChartDefaultExample" fullwidth="true"></docs-source-example>

 ## Imports